Today's buyers hold all of the power when making a purchasing decision. You're also likely aware that they're doing some of their research online.

 How to Do Market Research

 Before you dive into how customers in your industry make buying decisions, you must first understand who they are.
-This is where buyer personas come in handy.
+This is the beginning of your primary market research -- where buyer personas come in handy.

 Buyer personas -- sometimes referred to as marketing personas -- are fictional, generalized representations of your ideal customers.
 They help you visualize your audience, streamline your communications, and inform your strategy.
 Some key characteristics you should be keen on including in your buyer persona are: